 IFERROR

-The IFERROR function is used to handle errors in Excel formulas by replacing them with a specified value or expression.
-It helps prevent error messages from appearing in your calculations and provides a way to display custom outputs when errors occur.
+The IFERROR function handles errors in Excel formulas by replacing them with a specified value or expression.
+It prevents error messages from appearing in calculations and displays custom outputs when errors occur.

 Syntax 🔗